 Shark vs Dyson: Filtration

-All of Dyson's products carry advanced whole machine HEPA filtration (opens in new tab), emphasizing its 5-layer filtration and cyclone technology that is the heart of Dyson's technology to keep dust and dirt trapped inside.
+All of Dyson's products carry advanced whole-machine HEPA filtration (opens in new tab), emphasizing its 5-layer filtration and cyclone technology that is the heart of Dyson's technology to keep dust and dirt trapped inside.

-The dust bin is only the first stage to separate the particles visible to the naked eye.
+The dust bin is only the first stage to separating the particles visible to the naked eye.
 Dyson’s multi-cyclone technology, with up to 18 cyclones, depending on the model, maintains the velocity required to remove fine dust from the airflow.
 Pre- and post-motor filters are responsible for filtering the smallest particles, capable of removing 99.97 percent of particles invisible to the human eye as small as 0.3 microns.

 Dyson filters are easily washable and help prevent the build-up of allergens or dander.